BlueBrain/Currentscape/CONTRIBUTING.md

 ## Test

-Install tox in your virtaul environment: `pip install tox`, and run the following command to run the Python tests: `tox -e py3`
+Run the following command to run the Python tests: `tox -e py3`

 ## Coding conventions